mokny/APIRequest/README.md

 iOS Swift / Xcode APIRequest Class.
 This class uses the native URLSession to handle API-Requests asynchronous, non blocking.
 It sends parameters via POST to the server and receive a JSON Array of data mapped to a Dictionary.

 ## Installation
-Add the APIRequest.swift file to your project and upload the json.php to some webserver that is reachable via the internet.
+Add the APIRequest.swift file to your project and set the API URL to the webserver that provides the API-Server.
+This class is compatible to https://github.com/mokny/clsAPI (the Server-Part - here written in PHP)

 ## Example
 Initialize the class (maybe globally in your view controller)